 - the possibility for only non-academic staff to work with the restricted items, leaving academic work unrestricted, has been considered

 Being permitted to receive restricted material on Campus is a privilege!
 Before restricted material is allowed on Campus, the person responsible for the research will develop a practical and effective Technology Control Plan (TCP) in conjunction with the Export Control Officer.
-The template for a Request for Exception to Open Research Policy and Technology Control Plan can be obtained here.
+Get the template for a Request for Exception to Open Research Policy and Technology Control Plan.
 The status of your TCP project will be reviewed annually by ECO.

 Contact MIT Export Control Officer, Janet C. Johnston, or the Compliance Administrator, at email@example.com, by phone at 617-253-2762 (Janet), or visit in person at NE18-901.